 The Live AV Web: HTML5 Audio and Video with WebRTC

-Enhance one of your last 2 assignments with the ability to send images and/or camera images.
+Enhance one of your last 2 assignments with the ability collaboratively draw and/or to share camera images.

 The AV Web Part 2: Involving Everyone: Multiuser Audio/Video

 Get up and running with Live Audio/Video using Peer JS and WebRTC

 Come up with an idea for a mid-term project, blog about it and email the class about it (we don't have class next week).

 Have a listen to this interview with Jaron Lanier